meineerde/form_forms/README.md

 the `Tags.all` would be evaluated just once, during the initialization of the application.
 New tags created later would not be included.
 To fix this, we pass a `lambda` block which is evaluated each time again during the form rendering.
-This lambda is expected to return an array of options to the `association` method of simple_form.
+This lambda is expected to return a hash of options which is passed to the `association` method of simple_form.

 # Development